 4. Complex UI: For apps that need complex gestures, animations, screen transitions, or anything that requires many interactions, React Native shouldn’t be your first choice.
 Developers will struggle with screens that have complicated gestures even though React Native has a gesture responder system.

 In Angular, you can test and debug a complete project with the help of a single tool like Jasmine, Karma, or Protractor.
 When dealing with complex and dynamic applications, AngularJS is only known for its moderate performance.
 Even though React and Flutter apps perform better than Angular apps of the same size, some new versions of the same are faster in comparison with React.

 Google, Upwork, HBO, YouTube, Intel, IBM, General Motors and Microsoft Office are some of the websites that have been created with the help of Angular.

-#1 Consistency: Unlike React, Angular is a full-fledged responsive web design framework which makes it possible to create consistency throughout the codebase.
-The Angular team has developed a CLI tool which can be helpful in creating certain repeatable blocks of code from the command line.
+1. Consistency: Unlike React, Angular is a full-fledged responsive web design framework that makes it possible to create consistency throughout the codebase.
+The Angular team has developed a CLI tool that can be helpful in creating certain repeatable blocks of code from the command line.

 Introduction to Flutter:

 Flutter is a cross-platform app development framework that offers developers an easy way to build and deploy visually attractive mobile applications that are natively compiled.
 All of this is done using a single codebase.